TUM-DSE/morphos/README.md

 make all VERIFY=1
 ```

-If you make any changes to the eBPF programs, you can synchronize them with the vendored binaries inside the benchmarks and examples directories by running:
+If you make any changes to the eBPF programs, you synchronize them with the vendored binaries inside the benchmarks and examples directories by running:

 ```bash
 make sync